Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: INTRODUCTION

 Percolation problems have commanded enduring interest in the realm of statistical physics, finding diverse applications in fields ranging from material science and polymer chemistry to epidemic spreading and financial markets \cite{sahimi,sander,jiantong,li,drossel,klypin,adam,stauffer1}.
 The fundamental focus of percolation theory lies in investigating the connectivity properties of random and disordered media.
 In the simplest model of lattice site percolation, each site of a lattice is randomly occupied with a probability $p$.
 Clusters are formed by the nearest occupied sites, and as the occupation probability is gradually increased from zero, the system eventually reaches a point where the largest cluster spans the entire lattice, signaling the occurrence of percolation \cite{christensen, stauffer}.
 Percolation models can also be extended to continuum space, where geometric shapes or objects, which can partially or fully overlap, are randomly placed in the space with a specific number density.
 Some of the commonly considered shapes include discs, spheres, cubes, squares, and sticks \cite{mertens, xia, baker}.
 Overlapping objects give rise to distinct clusters, and, similar to lattice percolation, the system exhibits a phase transition, marked by the emergence of a spanning cluster at a critical number density.
 Identifying the percolation threshold and characterizing the associated critical behavior constitute a major research theme in the study of various percolation systems \cite{stauffer}.
 The probability of forming a spanning cluster serves as one of the order parameters, and the critical phenomenon is characterized by a power-law divergence of specific quantities close to the percolation threshold.
 Also, the universality of critical exponents is seen across many models of percolation \cite{gawlinski}.

 Among the diverse variants of percolation on lattices, many recent studies have focused on the percolation of extended shapes that do not overlap \cite{becklehimer,vandewalle,longone,tarasevich,tarasevich1,cornette,cornette1,lebrecht,grzegorz,grzegorz1,cherkasova,longone1}.
 Compared to this, there are only a few studies on extended shapes that overlap \cite{koza,koza1,brzeski,mecke}.
 The models with overlapping shapes introduce multisite occupancy and/or multiple occupancy of a site, also serving as a natural bridge between various lattice and continuum models.
 For example, the percolation of overlapping squares and cubes on lattices was studied by Koza et al. \cite{koza}, who focused on calculating the percolation thresholds of these models and their transition from discrete to continuum values.
 Percolation of discrete overlapping hyperspheres on hypercubic lattices was studied by Brzeski and Kondrat \cite{brzeski}.
-They studied the discrete-to-continuum transition of hyperspheres which enabled the evaluation of the threshold for the 3D and higher dimensional continuum problems with greater accuracy.
+They studied the discrete-to-continuum transition of hyperspheres, which enabled the evaluation of the threshold for the 3D and higher dimensional continuum problems with greater accuracy.
 Apart from these, recent studies focus on site percolation with extended neighborhoods, which can be mapped onto the problem of lattice percolation of extended and overlapping shapes like discs, squares, etc \cite{koza, xun, majewski}.
-Apart from their theoretical interest, these models are also important from an application point of view.
-Examples include the study of nano-composite materials consisting of conductive rod-like particles \cite{du, ni} or systems consisting of conducting polymers \cite{ramasubramaniam,hu}.